Restitution is money you pay to the victims in your DUI case as part of your criminal sentence.

 The way restitution is handled varies.
 If the victim has suffered a clear loss, you might pay money directly to them to offset it.
 In other cases you may pay into a state fund that supports victims of all crimes, not just DUI.

-You can learn more about restitution and compensation here.
+You can learn more about restitution and compensation here: What is DUI restitution?

 Have you been charged with DUI?
 We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
 Fill out the form to the right or call (310) 862-0199 and get your free consultation today.